 UFE Can Improve Your Fibroids and Sex Drive

-A major impediment to resolving uterine fibroids and intercourse problems is the simple fact that many are too embarrassed, shy, or hesitant to discuss their fibroids and sex drive, or fibroids and painful intercourse at all.
+A major impediment to resolving uterine fibroids and intercourse problems is a simple fact that many are too embarrassed, shy, or hesitant to discuss their fibroids and sex drive, or fibroids and painful intercourse at all.
 However, there’s no doubt that the sex life can improve after fibroid treatment.
-On the other hand, if left untreated, fibroids and painful intercourse can become more intense.
+On the other hand, fibroids and painful intercourse can become more intense if left untreated.
 Fibroids can continue to grow, and symptoms often become more difficult to live with.

 If your fibroids are getting in the way of a fulfilling sex life, don’t wait any longer to get help.
 Most major health insurance plans cover UFE, and our specialists are passionate about providing patients with superior care and avoiding unnecessary fibroid surgery.
 Learn more about Uterine Fibroid Embolization by scheduling an appointment online.

 Once you’ve recovered from treatment, you should be able to enjoy a normal sex life.
 If fibroids impact intercourse with your partner, you should notice improvement as the fibroids shrink.